Courses Offered by Theatre and Dance

 • THE 460 Costume Construction II

 Costume construction techniques with emphasis on patterning, draping, tailoring, and more specialized sewing and fabric manipulation processes.
-Requires 45 hours of laboratory work.

 Credit hoursLecture contact hoursLab contact hoursTypically offered